edufonseca/icassp19/README.md

 >Eduardo Fonseca, Manoj Plakal, Daniel P. W. Ellis, Frederic Font, Xavier Favory, Xavier Serra, "Learning Sound Event Classifiers from Web Audio with Noisy Labels", Submitted to *Proc.
 IEEE ICASSP 2019*, Brighton, UK, 2019

 The framework comprises all the basic stages: feature extraction, training, inference and evaluation.
 After loading the FSDnoisy18k dataset, log-mel energies are computed and a CNN baseline is trained and evaluated.
 The code also allows to test four noise-robust loss functions.
 Please check our ICASSP2019 paper for more details.

-**NOTES**:
-- The code is available and it is functional.
+The system is implemented in Keras and TensorFlow.

-- The FSDnoisy18k dataset described in the ICASSP2019 paper is available from its companion site: <a href="http://www.eduardofonseca.net/FSDnoisy18k/" target="_blank">http://www.eduardofonseca.net/FSDnoisy18k/</a>.
+The FSDnoisy18k dataset described in our ICASSP2019 paper is available through Zenodo from its companion site: <a href="http://www.eduardofonseca.net/FSDnoisy18k/" target="_blank">http://www.eduardofonseca.net/FSDnoisy18k/</a>.
-- In addition, an extended description of the baseline system will be made available soon.

 ## Dependencies
 This framework is tested on Ubuntu 17.10 using a conda environment.
 To duplicate the conda environment: